thrill-house/empt.ai/README.md

 # Dash Game — Vue components

-## Component library of user interface elements.
+## Component library of user interface elements for the Dash game.

 > Vue.js components for the Dash Game